Russell Phillips, ALLi Author Member

 On 29th April 1980, British police assured Iran that their embassy was secure.
 The very next day, terrorists stormed the embassy and took twenty-six hostages.
 With the Iranian government willing to let the hostages become martyrs, and the British government only willing to talk if the terrorists surrendered, twenty-six lives hung in the balance.

-What followed was six days of tension and terror ... [read more]
+What followed was six days of tension and terror.
+It was finally ended when the SAS launched a daring rescue mission, broadcast live on television ... [read more]

-Red Steel: Soviet Tanks and Combat Vehicles of the Cold War
+Tanks and Combat Vehicles of the Warsaw Pact

 This We’ll Defend: The Weapons and Equipment of the U.S. Army